 - Trucks generally weigh 20-30 times more than a passenger vehicle.
-The increased mass of a tractor-trailer means the impact to the vehicle and the force on a passenger’s body are more significant, resulting in more serious injuries to those involved.
+The increased mass of a tractor-trailer means the impact on the vehicle and the force on a passenger’s body is more significant, resulting in more serious injuries to those involved.

 - Many trucks carry hazardous materials that make them more dangerous in the event of a crash.
 Cargo such as flammable liquids, heavy objects, toxic chemicals, and oversized loads all play a role in the increased risk of harm to others.